Scientist calibrate a FerryBox in the laboratory.-image: Christian Schmid/HZG-

 Research Focus & Projects

-Further information can be found on the Jerico website.
+Further information can be found on the JERICOnext website.

 Further information can be found on the NeXOS website.

-Within the framework of the EU project EnviGuard, the Alfred Wegner Institute (AWI) is further developing a biosensor for detecting phytoplankton and optimising it for use in FerryBox systems.
-The instrument will include automated sampling and sample processing.
+Within the framework of the EU project EnviGuard, the Alfred Wegner Institute (AWI) is further developing a biosensor for detecting different phytoplankton species for use in FerryBox systems.
+The biosensor will include automated sampling and sample processing.
+The Department of In-situ Measurements is contributing to the development of this biosensor by testing and optimizing the sensor for the autonomous use in connection to FerryBox systems and real time data transmission.

 Further information can be found on the EnviGuard website.